West Palm Beach Nursing Home Abuse Attorneys

 However, punitive damages are limited by Florida Statutes Title XLV section 768.73.
 This law says that you can recover a maximum of $500,000 in punitive damages or three times the amount of compensatory damages, whichever amount is larger.

-Our West Palm Beach nursing home abuse attorneys are ready to fight for all of the compensation your loved one deserves.
+Our West Palm Beach nursing home abuse lawyers are ready to fight for all of the compensation your loved one deserves.

 Florida’s Statute of Limitations for Nursing Home Abuse